pruthvishetty1789/Quiz-App-/README.md

 - After submitting, only your score and review are visible.
 Use **Exit to Main Menu** to return to the topic list.

 ## Project Structure
-- `src/` — All HTML, CSS, and JS files
+- `index.html` — Main entry point
-- `data/` — JSON files with quiz questions for each topic
+- `*.html` — Quiz pages for each topic
+- `script.js` — Main JavaScript logic
+- `styles.css` — Main stylesheet
-- `README.md` — This file
+- `README.md` — Project documentation
+- `screenshot-*.png` — App screenshots (for README)

 ## Customization
-- Add or edit questions in the `data/` JSON files.
+- Add or edit questions directly in the HTML files for each topic.
-- Update styles in `src/styles.css` for branding or theme changes.
+- Update styles in `styles.css` for branding or theme changes.

+## Contributing
+1. Fork this repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear messages.
+4. Push to your fork and open a Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---

-**Screenshot note:**
-- The images above are representative screenshots of the app in action.
-Save your screenshots as `screenshot-home.png`, `screenshot-quiz.png`, `screenshot-modal.png`, and `screenshot-result.png` in the project root to display them in the README.
+**If you like this project, please give it a star!**